vctaragao/todo-list-api/README.md

 - [x] Use [Echo](https://echo.labstack.com/) as the framework for the web/http layer

-## Architeture
+## Architeture/Desing

-The ideia of the archtecture of this project is focus um using three main principels:
+The ideia of the archtecture/desing of this project is focus um using three main principels:

 - Hexagonal Architecture
 - Domain Driven Desing